-Another great feature of this binos is their quality and durability.
+Another great feature of these binos is their quality and durability.
 Solid and well built, they’re still light and easy to use.
 They’re even coated with non-slip rubber so you won’t lose your grip if you’re out in humid conditions.
-The lenses are scratch and water resistant, with tight O-ring seals and nitrogen gas to ensure no dust particles or moisture will seep in and spoil your view.
+The lenses are scratch and water-resistant, with tight O-ring seals and nitrogen gas to ensure no dust particles or moisture will seep in and spoil your view.

 Finally, these optics are adaptable for different circumstances, as they can be fixed to a tripod with an adaptor if you need your hands free.

 When I compared the Monarch 5 to the 7, I noticed a few differences.
 Most of them are actually quite subtle.
 For example, there are slight changes to the overall construction and design.
 While the bodies are virtually identical, the angular field of view is displayed differently on the focus wheels, making for easier identification if the front view of the binos is obscured on the 7.

 A more significant change in appearance is that the Monarch 5 model is slightly taller than the 7 and Iighs slightly more.
 For many people, these changes aren’t enough to be considered significant, but if you need to be quite particular about the size and Iight you may notice the difference.

 In our Nikon Monarch 7 10×42 test I noticed that it has a wider angular field of view to the Monarch 5, at 8″ compared to 6.3″.
 Also, on the 5 model the field of view started to blur at 64% of the radius, while the 7 model didn’t experience the same issues until 71%.

 Finally, the brightness and low light viewing is similar for both pairs are the same and the rain guard and lens covers are identical.
 When it comes down to it, the main difference between the two pairs is the price.
 The Monarch 5 is generally two-thirds the cost of the new 7 model, and the upgrades are not terribly significant.